 Due to the immobile characteristics of fungus, they were considered plants a long time ago.
 Today fungi constitute their own kingdom as classified in the five kingdom classification.

 Fungus, unlike plants, cannot synthesize their food (HETEROTROPHS), they depend on their host for food.
-Fungi have their own importance in the ecosystem besides Some fungus plays a vital role in the biosphere as they are essential for recycling nutrients in all habitats as they are dominant decomposers.
+Fungi have their own importance in the ecosystem.
+However, some fungus plays a vital role in the biosphere.
+They are essential for recycling nutrients in all habitats as they are dominant decomposers.
 They decompose compounds such as cellulose and lignin.
-However, some species like Honey fungus are parasitic and cause real damage to the ecosystem by destroying forest areas over 3.7 sq miles in size.
+However, some species like Honey fungus are parasitic.
+They cause real damage to the ecosystem by destroying forest areas over 3.7 sq miles in size.